Exploring Talc Free Bronzers

 Tower 28 Bronzino Illuminating Bronzer $20

-Winner of awards including Allure’s best of beauty, Tower 28’s long-wear bronzer that comes in 2 shades (West Coast, a medium bronze & Best Coast a deeper bronze) has caught our eye not only for its skin-beneficial ingredients but also it’s (relatively) affordable price.
-The cruelty-free formula is designed especially for sensitive skin, blends easy and provides skin with an ethereal glow.
+Winner of awards including Allure’s Best of Beauty, Tower 28’s long-wear bronzer that comes in 2 shades (West Coast, a medium bronze & Best Coast a deeper bronze) has caught our eye not only for its skin-beneficial ingredients but also its (relatively) affordable price.
+The cruelty-free formula is designed especially for sensitive skin, blends easily and provides skin with an ethereal glow.
 Key ingredients in the talc-free bronzer include moisturizing mango butter and antioxidants like the calming green tea extract.

 From the pinkest Peaches and Cream to the medium range Moonglow Golden, the natural experts at Jane Iredale have parceled all 4 of their refillable clean bronzer compacts with 4 warm, complementary shades.
 With ingredients like pomegranate and pine bark extract for nourishing and protecting the skin, you can sweep this talc-free bronzer across your cheekbones, nose, and chin as well as more delicate areas like eyes and even lips.